ESOL (English for speakers of other languages)

 Important information about ESOL and Citizenship

 The Agored Cymru ESOL units are valuable to those learners wishing to improve their language skills.
-However those wishing to gain citizenship will have to work towards an ESOL Skills for Life qualification in speaking and listening or sit the life in the UK test depending on their starting level.
+However those wishing to gain citizenship will have to work towards an ESOL Skills for Life qualification in speaking and listening at entry 3 or sit the life in the UK test depending on their starting level.
 The Agored Cymru units will not satisfy this requirement but the NOCN ESOL Skills for Life Qualification will.
 See UKBA site for details of eligible qualifications.

 Those wishing to renew their visa will also need to gain specific qualifications as set out by the UK border Agency.
 There are other important criteria that will need to be satisfied and these are frequently updated.
 If you are offering courses with a view to supporting learners in achieving citizenship or renewing a visa then it is important that you regularly check the UKBA site to ensure that you are meeting the necessary requirements.